crazyxuehu/SEED/README.md

-Exploratory Search Based on Touch Devices
+#Exploratory Search Based on Touch Devices
+SEED system provides exploratory search on android pad based on a large scale RDF.